-10.5 The maximum period of tenure for a research degree scholarship (living allowance and international tuition fee) will be up to three years full-time for a Doctoral program or two years full-time for a Masters by Research.
+10.5 The maximum period of support for a research degree scholarship (living allowance and international tuition fee) will be up to three years full-time for a Doctoral program or two years full-time for a Masters by Research.
 Research tuition fee offsets for domestic students will be up to four years for a Doctoral program and up to 2 years for a Masters by Research.
 Periods of study towards the research degree within three years prior to commencement will be deducted from the period of the scholarship.

 10.6 Research degree students undertaking doctoral programs may apply for an extension of scholarship where the grounds for extension are beyond the control of the student, and are related to their studies.
 The Associate Dean: Research Education, on application from the research degree student and supported by the Principal Supervisor and Research Education Portfolio Leader (or equivalent) may certify that a doctoral student is eligible for an extension to the scholarship funding for a period normally not exceeding six months.

-10.7 The living allowance rates for scholarships will be reviewed annually in line with advice from the Australian Government, and published in the Scholarship Benefits and Conditions (Domestic and International).
+10.7 The living allowance (stipend) rates for scholarships will be reviewed annually in line with advice from the Australian Government, and published in the Scholarship Benefits and Conditions (Domestic and International).
 The scholarship value will also be included in the offer of scholarship.